tutek1/DTLabs/02_Player/lab02.md

 > aside positive
 > The underlying formula is `lerp(A, B, t) = (1-t)*A + B*t`.
 If you are interested and want to understand more I recommend watching this video: <video id=YJB1QnEmlTs></video>

-#### Lerp - Rotate Smoothly
+### Lerp - Rotate Smoothly
-So, now instead of setting the angle directly, let's interpolate from the current `rotation` to the new one we want.
+So now instead of setting the angle directly, let's interpolate from the current `rotation` to the new one we want.
 ```GDScript
 rotation.y = lerp(rotation.y, angle, ?)
 ```
 However, what will the parameter `t` be?
 One option is to "just use some constant between `0.0 - 1.0`, so it looks good".
-This is a good idea, but it isn't framerate independent.
-If we run the `_physics_process()` at 60FPS the interpolation will be much faster than at 30FPS. (nice example can be seen in the video above at 6:58)
+This is a good idea, but it isn't **framerate independent**.
+If we run the game and the `_physics_process()` at 60FPS the interpolation will be much faster than at 30FPS. (nice example can be seen in the video above at **6:58**)

 We need to compensate for the actual time, that has passed between the last call of the `_physics_process()` and now.
-That is exactly where **delta** comes in.
+That is exactly where the parameter of **delta** comes in.
 The parameter that can be seen in `_process()` and `_physics_process` called `delta` is the time in seconds that has passed between the last and current frame.

 Ok, so delete the line:
 ```GDScript